terraform-ibm-modules/terraform-ibm-event-streams/solutions/standard/DA-schemas-topics-cbr.md

 ]
 ```

-### Topics options
+## Options with topics

 - `name` (required): The name of the topic.
 - `partitions` (optional): The number of partitions of the topic.
-Default value is 1.
+The default value is `1`.
 - `config` (optional): The configuration parameters of the topic.
 Supported configurations are: `cleanup.policy`, `retention.ms`, `retention.bytes`, `segment.bytes`, `segment.ms`, `segment.index.bytes`.

-The following example includes all the configuration options for Topics.
+The following example includes all the configuration options for topics.

 ```hcl
 [